-For the years ended December 31, 2018 and 2017, the Company reimbursed the Manager \$6.5 million and \$6.4 million, respectively, for previously incurred operating and compensation expenses.
+For the year ended December 31, 2018 the Company reimbursed the Manager \$6.5 million for previously incurred operating and compensation expenses.

 Equity Investments in Certain Mortgage Originators

 As of December 31, 2018, the mortgage originators in which the Company holds equity investments represent related parties.
 Transactions that have been entered into with these related party mortgage originators are summarized below.